Laser Printer vs. Inkjet Printer

 Quality

 When it comes to quality, both types of printers have strengths.
 For graphics and standard text documents, laser printers tend to have sharper lines and more color accuracy.
-However, when printing photographs, an inkjet printer is going to deliver more vivid and true-to-life images, though it could take a few minutes per picture.
-Because inkjet printers use hundreds of nozzles on the ink cartridges that eject liquid ink, it is also imperative to let photos cool and settle before removing from the output tray.
+However, when printing photographs, an inkjet printer is going to deliver more vivid and true-to-life images, though it could take a significant increase in time per print.
+Because inkjet printers use hundreds of nozzles on the ink cartridges that eject liquid ink, it is also imperative to let photos dry and settle before removing from the output tray.

 Capacity